-The Sonoma County Community Development Commission staff follows the same procedures in monitoring and evaluating all homeless services awards, including those funded with ESG (and local CSF, LMIHAF and State ESG and other State funds).
+The Commission staff follows the same procedures in monitoring and evaluating all homeless services awards, including those funded with ESG and Low Moderate Income Housing Assistance Funds.
 Minimally, all awardees are required to complete a 'desktop monitoring' process (respond to an in-depth questionnaire); all ESG awardees are monitored on site each year.
 When ESG-funded programs are monitored, HEARTH Act performance measures and ESG policies and criteria are included in the overall monitoring.
-The FY 2019-20 Funding Policies for Homeless Services required scoring of projects based on performance in the areas of temporary or permanent housing placement (for street outreach and day center projects), permanent housing placement (for shelter and rapid re-housing projects), and permanent housing retention (for permanent supportive housing projects).
+The FY 2023-24 Funding Policies for Homeless Services required scoring of projects based on performance in the areas of temporary or permanent housing placement (for street outreach and day center projects), permanent housing placement (for shelter and rapid rehousing projects), and permanent housing retention (for permanent supportive housing projects).
 The policies set benchmarks for expected performance based on the 2016 System Performance Measures, broken out by program type as follows: